Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 How to write a Zap template title

-Zap template titles clearly and briefly state the apps the Zap connects and the workflow it accomplishes.
+The title clearly and briefly states the apps the Zap connects and the workflow it accomplishes.
 They include the trigger and action apps and the actions they perform.
 They use present tense, active voice, and sentence case.

 Most Zap template titles read something like this: Add new Gmail emails to Google Sheets as rows.
 The title mentions what happens in the trigger app followed by what Zapier does in the action app.
 Some examples of good titles: